Posts

 Image

-but not of them The value of a liberal education was evident in our dear friend who made the most unlikely subjects illuminated by describing them in terms drawn from great literature.
+but not of them The value of a liberal education was evident in our dear friend who illuminated the most unlikely subjects by describing them in terms drawn from great literature.
 This episode involved sitting in the bleachers at Dodger stadium, the left-field bleachers where we sat for a buck and a half in the resurgent 1974 season.
-After being in the doldrums for too many Summers the team had acquired Jimmy Wynn "The Toy Cannon" and a jerk wih a screwball named Mike Marshall who pitched in an unheard ot 106 games.
+After being in the doldrums for too many Summers the team had acquired Jimmy Wynn "The Toy Cannon" and a jerk wih a screwball named Mike Marshall who pitched in an unheard ot 106 games that season.
 We also had two strong starting pitchers in Don "Sonny Boy" Sutton and Andy Messerschmidt along with the new star of Steve "another asshole" Garvey who knocked in runs.
 It was a time of dominance by the Cinncinnatti Reds Big Red Machine but this year we overachieved and won 102 games and the National League pennant.
-So, the point is that going out to the stadium was fun again and we went to quite a few games, sitting in left field t...
+So, the point is that going out to the stadium was fun again and we went to quite a few games, sitting in lef...

 the Summer of 42